-Used to fit B-splines, natural cubic splines, and piecewise linear splines(Perperoglu et al. 2019) .
+Used to fit B-splines and natural cubic splines(Perperoglu et al. 2019) .

 Arguments